-Saint Joseph’s University is a community of over 8000 students and over 900 employees, located in an urban/suburban campus of 114 acres.
-As such, it is a relatively large organization, yet it strives to maintain a shared and collegial sense of community based on the Jesuit notion of cura personalis, or care of the person.
+Saint Joseph’s University is a community of over 8000 students and over 1000 employees, located in an urban/suburban campus of 114 acres.
+As such, it is a relatively large organization, yet it works to maintain a shared and collegial sense of community based on the Jesuit notion of cura personalis, or care of the whole person.
 To that end, Saint Joseph’s University must be aware of and responsive to the needs of the entire community when encountering emergency and traumatic events.
 In recognition of those needs, the Critical Incident Response Team (CIRT) was created to respond to critical incidents in the local area as well as to serve as a university contact source when students are involved in critical incidents away from the campus.

 The goals of Saint Joseph’s University CIRT are: